 What advice would you give to young vascular surgeons starting out in their careers?

 Be selective and conservative in choosing your first cases.
 Make sure that there is a high likelihood that there will be a good outcome.
-Recognise that change is inevitable; what you learned in your training is likely to become obsolete during your professional life time.
+Recognise that change is inevitable; what you learned in your training is likely to become obsolete during your professional life.
 While being cautious, be prepared to adopt new approaches to managing problems.

 What three questions in vascular medicine still need to be answered?